Siemens says to make offer for Alstom

 It said it had sent a letter to this effect to Alstom in the afternoon but gave no further details.

-Siemens over the weekend approached Alstom with a proposal to exchange part of its train business plus cash for Alstom's power arm to counter a potential deal between Alstom and top rival General Electric.
-(Reporting by Maria Sheahan; Editing by Madeline Chambers)
+Siemens over the weekend approached Alstom with a proposal to exchange part of its train business plus cash for Alstom's power arm to counter a potential deal between Alstom and top rival General Electric (GE.N).